Cloud Storage vs. Cloud Backup – When Natural Disaster Strikes

 Secure cloud storage plays an important role and it should matter to you too.

 Sync is great too but I personally prefer pCloud over them.
-Obviously Sync is not the fastest cloud storage around if you had check out my finding.
+Obviously, Sync is not the fastest cloud storage around if you had to check out my finding.

-If you had tried both and which you should be doing, try with all mean and go around with the usability and user experience.
+If you had tried both and which you should be doing, try with all means and go around with the usability and user experience.

 Get the one that you are most comfortable with.
 After all, this cloud storage system interface is what you will be facing for many years to come.